TeamJoe/SAT-Solver/README.md

 * Store Least clauses with most variables, and look for that cache element?
 ** How would I easily look that up?
 * Is there a way to cache structure without caching values?
+** Don't use variable names, should name variables by some more deterministic, like usage, sibling counts, etc
+* Is there a way to cache where all the literals are opposite?
+** This would have the same solution, just opposite values.